Travel jobs are becoming more prominent these days.

 Even better, you could teach English abroad, which would allow you to pursue your career in a dream location.

-Teaching English is probably the most fulfilling travel job where you can meet people face to face and not use a computer at all, instead of being all day behind a laptop.
+Teaching English is probably the most fulfilling travel job where you can meet people face to face and not use a computer at all, instead of being behind a laptop all day.

 4. Freelance Travel Photographer

-One of the most fun travel jobs you could ever have is as a travel photographer.
+Being a travel photographer is one of the most fun travel jobs you could ever have.
 Although unconventional, traveling the world while documenting unique moments is certainly a dream job for many!

 Travel photography is one of the most rewarding professional and personal development jobs you could ever hold.
 You not only get to satisfy the wanderlust, but you also get to live your wildest adventures.